Ultrabenosaurus/OrphanCrawler/README.md

 To Do
 =====

+- Figure out why it won't crawl pages with both a file extension and a query string, then fix it
 - Look into making XML output compatible with Google Sitemaps
 - Make relativePathfix() more adaptable and competent
 - Allow for listing links to external websites/other protocols